Hsword/Het/README.md

 [![license](https://img.shields.io/github/license/apache/zookeeper?color=282661)](https://github.com/Hsword/Het/blob/main/LICENSE)

+***This repository has been deactivated and merged to [Hetu](https://github.com/PKU-DAIR/Hetu).
+Currently, HET is one of the supported features of Hetu.***

 A distributed deep learning framework for huge embedding model training (previouly named Athena).
-HET is developed by <a href="http://net.pku.edu.cn/~cuibin/" target="_blank" rel="nofollow">DAIM Lab</a> at Peking University.
+HET is developed by <a href="http://net.pku.edu.cn/~cuibin/" target="_blank" rel="nofollow">DAIR Lab</a> at Peking University.
 This is a previewed version for the reviewers to verify our reproducibility and the whole system is not fully released.
 If you have any questions, please email to *xupeng.miao@pku.edu.cn*

 ## Installation
 1. Clone the respository.